Basil Smallpeice: Cunard

 The process was repeated for Cunard's North Atlantic shipping interests.
 They applied and were accepted into the Atlantic Container Line in December 1966, joining with the founding companies Wallenius Lines, Swedish American Line, Swedish Transatlantic Line and Holland America Line.
 Cunard joined at the same time as Compagnie Générale Transatlantique (French Line).
 Cunard inherited planning work and ship designs when they joined with Atlantic Container Line group, and as part of their application to join, Cunard would build two ships for the ACL fleet, the SS Atlantic Causeway and the SS Atlantic Conveyor.
-The SS Atlantic Conveyor would, in 1982, become the first British merchant ship to be lost to enemy action since World War II, after being requisitioned for use in the Falklands War.
+The Atlantic Conveyor would, in 1982, become the first British merchant ship to be lost to enemy action since World War II, after being requisitioned for use in the Falklands War.

 The agreements to containerise Cunard's freight operations had returned the overall Cunard group to profitability, with the shipping line now profitable and the passenger ships losing money, a reversal of the situation Smallpeice had inherited in 1965.
 The company returned profits of £2 million in 1968 and £3 million in 1969 and the share price rose accordingly.
 The downturn in the economy and shipping industry in 1970 resulted in Cunard once again incurring a loss and a drop in the share price, resulting in the company becoming a takeover target.

 Smallpeice attempted to defend the company against a takeover, commissioning a report from McKinsey & Company on the future outlook of the company.
 This course of action would ultimately prove futile and Trafalgar House would launch a successful bid for the company, beginning on 30 June 1971.
 Smallpeice accepted an increased bid from Trafalgar House at the end of July, and would go on to preside over the last board meeting of Cunard as an independent company on 25 August 1971, 93 years after its incorporation.